 I arrived after the presents were opened.
 After dinner, a present was given to me.

 This is for you, from my mum.”….to which I replied,

 Oh, was it a gift she didn’t like and wrapped it up for me?

-Those of you reading this, with with social anxiety, will recognize how it played out in my head.
+Those of you reading this with social anxiety will recognize how it played out in my head.

-Years later, and now working as a psychologist ;) I know I wasn’t meaning to be rude, and can actually forgive myself for it and let it go.
+Years later, and now working as a psychologist ;) I know I didn’t mean to be rude, and I can actually forgive myself for it and let it go.

 Let’s look at it again.